 To gain your CIEHF certificate

-You must complete the post course assignments in the time period
+You must complete the pre and post course assignments

 Course material will be given out pre-course, during the course and post-course.

 Workbook and report templates

 Reading list to further knowledge and use as references

 (Please check joining instructions for exact start time and location)

 09.10 – 09.30 How the professional course works: CIEHF professional requirements, and professional practice.
 The importance of an evidence-based approach to ergonomic assessments.
 What is human centred design (HCD)?

 09.30 – 09.45 Personal injury claim case study: What a tribunal would consider.
 Why an evidence-based approach is needed.
 What you will learn on the course to help you?